shane-kercheval/r-examples/examples/examples.md

 Answer by Dave

 > Your question raises a very important issue- I bring it up in the
-> following post in this series
+> following post in this series (<http://varianceexplained.or>….
+In
-> (<a href="http://varianceexplained.or" class="uri">http://varianceexplained.or</a>….
-> In short you’re 100% right that this doesn’t work for predicting
+> short you’re 100% right that this doesn’t work for predicting future
-> future performance of rookies without more adjustments.
-“One important
+> performance of rookies without more adjustments.
+“One important aspect
-> aspect of this prediction is that it won’t be useful when we’ve just
+> of this prediction is that it won’t be useful when we’ve just hired a
-> hired a “rookie” player, and we’re wondering what his batting average
+> “rookie” player, and we’re wondering what his batting average will be.
-> will be.
-This observed variable ABAB is based on a player’s entire
+> This observed variable ABAB is based on a player’s entire career, such
-> career, such that a low number is evidence that a player didn’t have
+> that a low number is evidence that a player didn’t have much of a
-> much of a chance to bat.
-(If we wanted to make a prediction, we’d have
+> chance to bat.
+(If we wanted to make a prediction, we’d have to
-> to consider the distribution of possible ABAB’s the player could end
+> consider the distribution of possible ABAB’s the player could end up
-> up with and integrate over that, which is beyond the scope of this
+> with and integrate over that, which is beyond the scope of this
 > post)."

 ``` r